adamBaumgartner5/blink/README.md

 <h2>New Project Notes </h2>

 - Be sure .gitignore from `Azure Sphere: Generate New Project` has been removed.
-The /out/ folder holds is important information
+The /out/ folder holds important information

 - `git init` in the folder created by VS Code works great.
 No need for additional folder layer